-The total area of the entire public open space to be provided is 4,400sqm.
+The total area of the entire public open space to be provided is 4,400m.

-- C.03 Plaza 3 (Market/Events), 4 (Main Square/Kitchen Garden), 5 (Heritage Cottages Pavilion) are to receive a minimum of 2 hours of solar access between the hours of 10am and 3pm on June 21st to a minimum of 50% of the area. - C.04 The plazas and laneways are designed to celebrate the heritage and archaeological values of the site's history and location through high quality public domain design and on site interpretation, with consideration given to the themes in Figure 6.10.10.3 (above) as well as the descriptions provided in the control table below.
+- C.03 Plaza 3 (Market/Events), 4 (Main Square/Kitchen Garden), 5 (Heritage Cottages Pavilion) are to receive a minimum of 2 hours of solar access between the hours of 10am and 3pm on June 21st to a minimum of 50% of the area. - C.04 The plazas and laneways are designed to celebrate the heritage and archaeological values of the site's history and location through high-quality public domain design and on-site interpretation, with consideration given to the themes in Figure 6.10.10.3 (above) as well as the descriptions provided in the control table below.
 Alternate themes that link to the history and values of the site may also be considered (subject to Council's approval).

-Public Domain Plaza Use / Description Plaza 3 - Market / Events Flexible event space in the plaza space adjoining the markets Market Stalls and seating - grand market containing an eatery within the ground floor of Building 25 (B25).
-Flexible stalls and seats spill out into the open space and towards the Laneway 1.
+Public Domain Plaza Use / Description Plaza 3 - Market / • Flexible event space in the plaza space adjoining the markets Events Market Stalls and seating - grand market containing an eatery within the ground floor of Building 25 (B25).
+Flexible stalls and seats spill out into theopen space and towards the Laneway 1.

-Plaza 4 - Main Square / Kitchen Garden Kitchen Garden - Contained within Heritage Lots 49 &amp; 50.To provide edible gardens containing passive recreation space and supplies of produce to the kitchen garden restaurant (restaurant contained within B25 and serving the Convict Cottages).
-Plaza 5 - Heritage Cottages Pavilion An open pavilion structure interpreting the convict cottages on Lots 48 &amp; 49; acting as an educational tool.
+Plaza 4 - Main • Kitchen Garden - Contained within Heritage Lots 49 & 50.
+To Square / Kitchen provide edible gardens containing passive recreation space Garden and supplies of produce to the kitchen garden restaurant (restaurant contained within B25 andserving the Convict Cottages).
+Plaza 5 - Heritage • An open pavilion structure interpreting the convict cottages on Cottages Pavilion Lots 48 & 49; acting as an educational tool.
 It also provides sheltered seating for the customers of the Kitchen Garden Restaurant.

-- C.05 A two storey under-croft is to be provided along Laneway 2 in the south east building to allow for a clean line of site as indicated in Figure 6.10.10.3. - C.06 A shareway as indicated in Figures 6.10.10.3 and 6.10.10.10 is to be provided, forming an active spine across the site.
-The minimum width of the shareway is 12 metres. - C.07 Continuous street frontage awnings are to be provided along building frontages and along active frontages to provide shade and shelter in accordance with Figure 6.10.10.5.
+- C.05 A two storey under-croft is to be provided along Laneway 2 in the south east building to allow for a clean line of site as indicated in Figure 9.10.10.3. - C.06 A shareway as indicated in Figures 9.10.10.3 and 9.10.10.10 is to be provided, forming an active spine across the site.
+The minimum width of the shareway is 12 metres. - C.07 Continuous street frontage awnings are to be provided along building frontages and along active frontages to provide shade and shelter in accordance with Figure 9.10.10.5.

-Figure 6.10.10.4 - Awning location for former Cumberland Media and Albion Hotel sites
+Figure 9.10.10.4 - Awning location for former Cumberland Media and Albion Hotel sites

-Figure 6.10.10.5 - Control diagram: Location of active edges and/or pedestrian entries for former Cumberland Media and Albion Hotel site
+Figure 9.10.10.5 - Control diagram: Location of active edges and/or pedestrian entries for former Cumberland Media and Albion Hotel sites

-C.08 Frontage, activation and entries:

-- a) The site is to provide active frontages on ground level along the public spaces as per Figure 6.10.10.5. - b) Access to residential and commercial uses above ground level is to be provided directly from plaza or ground level pedestrian walkway.
+- C.08 Frontage, activation and entries: - a) The site is to provide active frontages on ground level along the public spaces as per Figure 9.10.10.5. - b) Access to residential and commercial uses above ground level is to be provided directly from plaza or ground level pedestrian walkway.

-6.10.10.1 PRIVATE DOMAIN
+9.10.10.1 PRIVATE DOMAIN